nomaanhusain/ros2_fastDDS_vicon/fast-dds-guide.md

 - On the **FastDDS‐server machine** (the host you want to run the discovery server on):
     - Use `127.0.0.1:11811` (localhost) for `<DISCOVERY_SERVER_IP>`.
     - Keep this copy on the server machine only.
-    - Get the IP of this machine for the next steps.
+    - Get the IP address of this machine for the next steps.
 You could use `ifconfig`, `ipconfig` or `ip a` to find it.

-- On **every other (client) machine** that will join the network:
+- On **every other (client) machine**, have a client-variant of the script:
-    - Replace `<DISCOVERY_SERVER_IP>` with the FastDDS‐server machine's IP (e.g. 192.168.1.42).
+    - Replace `<DISCOVERY_SERVER_IP>` with the FastDDS‐server machine's IP address (e.g. 192.168.1.42).
-    - Copy this client-variant of the script to each machine that needs to discover/create ROS topics.

-Note: If any topics are created by the server machine, they will be also visible across the network.
+Note: If any topics are created by the server machine itself, they will be visible across the network given that the setup script (host variant) was sourced before starting the node.

-As an **example**, suppose the IP of the FastDDS-server machine is `192.168.1.42`, then:
+As an **example**, suppose the IP address of the FastDDS-server machine is `192.168.1.42`, then:
 - On the server machine the script looks like:
     ```bash
     export RMW_IMPLEMENTATION=rmw_fastrtps_cpp